Knowledge Distillation

 We apply a clustering algorithm to the covariance matrix of the predictions of our generalist model so that a set of classes Sm that are often predicted together will be used as targets for one of our specialist models, m.
 So we apply K-means clustering to the columns of the covariance matrix to get our required clusters or classes.

 Assign a score to an ordered covariance matrix.
 High correlations within a cluster improve the score.
-High correlations between clusters decease the score.
+High correlations between clusters decrease the score.

 Covariance/Correlation clustering provides a method for clustering a set of objects into the optimum number of clusters without specifying that number in advance.